EphemeralSpace/docs/src/design/masks/crew/arsonist.md

 ## Gameplay

 Lends ambiguity to situations where fires occur.
-Normally, they might be the result of miscellaneous sabotage, power incidents, random machinery mishaps, or just random events/wildcards--but what if there's actually an arsonist aboard?
+Normally, they might be the result of miscellaneous sabotage, power incidents, random machinery mishaps, or just random events/wildcards--but what if there's actually an Arsonist aboard?
 Also directly provides reactive gameplay for engineers/atmospheric technicians.

-Their items are nothing special, and could be randomized heavily or omitted entirely to make identifying an arsonist directly more difficult.
+Their items are nothing special, and could be randomized heavily or omitted entirely to make identifying an Arsonist directly more difficult.